From robust tests to Bayes-like posterior distributions: Applications to classical loss functions

-and the left-hand side is small when there exists an element $P\in\sM$ that approximate well most of the marginal distribution $P_{i}\et$ with respect to the Hellinger distance.
-If for such a $P$, the quantity $\ray_{n}(\beta,P)$ is small enough, the posterior distribution concentrates around $\overline P\et$ just as it would do if the data were truly i.i.d.\ with distribution $P\in\sM$.
+The left-hand side is small when there exists an element $P\in\sM$ that approximates well most of the marginal distribution $P_{i}\et$.
+If for such a $P$, the quantity $\ray_{n}(\beta,P)$ is small enough, the posterior concentrates around $\overline P\et$ just as it would do if the data were truly i.i.d.\ with distribution $P\in\sM$.

-In order to illustrate Corollary~\ref{cor-hell} and compare it with Corollary~\ref{cor-TV}, let us go back to the framework of Example~\ref{ex-euclidien}. \begin{exa}[Example~\ref{ex-euclidien} continued] Assume that $\ell=h^{2}$ is the squared Hellinger loss and that the constants $\cc$ and $\beta=2\gamma=1/500$ have been chosen as in Corollary~\ref{cor-hell}.
-We see that that the right-hand side of \eref{eq-epsP} is not larger than $\exp(\gamma n a_{1}\beta \ray)$ provided that